Ways To Improve & Increase Self-Confidence or Self-Esteem:

-Has there ever been someone who was successful and truly happy in there lives that wasn't confident in themselves or what they were doing?
+Has there ever been someone successful and truly happy in there lives that wasn’t confident in themselves or what they were doing?
 Probably not!

-Having low self-esteem could be from a number of factors, many of which have been written about in books that run on for hundreds of pages, but having low self-esteem can make it difficult to view yourself in a positive light.
-Many people suffer from low self-esteem issues and confidence issues.
+Having low self-esteem could be from a number of factors.
+In fact, there is an abundance amount of literature about this very thing.
+Surely, having low self-esteem and/or confidence can make it difficult to view yourself in a positive light.
+Unfortunately, many suffer from a lack of both.

 How You Can Improve & Increase Self Confidence or Self Esteem:

-1. Focus On Positive Traits/Strengths and Act On Them
+Focus On Positive Traits/Strengths and Act On Them:

-We all have things that we need to work on, but instead of trying to always focus on your weaknesses, make your positive traits work to your advantage.
-This will help you move forward in your life and aim towards more achievable goals.
-Sure you can always come back to try and improve on things you struggle with, but sometimes people have ceilings on certain traits, why not focus on making your positive traits even better!
+We all have things that we need to work on.
+Instead of focusing on your weaknesses, make your positive traits work to your advantage.
+This will help you move forward in your life.
+In addition, help aim towards more achievable goals.
+Surely, you can always come back to try and improve on things you struggle with.
+However, sometimes people have ceilings on certain traits, why not focus on making your positive traits even better!

-Stop comparing yourself to others, it simply is not healthy to do all the time.
+Stop comparing yourself to others, it’s simply not a healthy way to live.
 It can cause you to create a feeling of envy towards others.
-Others, that may have a bigger house or a higher paying job, doesn't always make you happier in life.
-Ever heard the phrase, "the grass is not always greener on the other side"?
+A bigger house or a higher paying job, doesn’t always make you a happier individual.
+Ever heard the phrase, “the grass is not always greener on the other side”?

-Focusing on the negative, may just be your excuse that prevents you from making any changes in your life.
+Focusing on the negative, may just be the excuse that prevents you from making essential changes in your life.
 Instead, try changing your mindset and attitude.
-You aren’t going to succeed at everything you do, but at the very least, you can try to channel your strengths into something positive and act.
+No one succeeds at everything they do.
+At the very least, try channeling your strengths into something positive, and act.

-2. Hone in on Hobbies or Activities That You Are Passionate About
+Hone in on Hobbies or Activities That You Are Passionate About:

 Again, look at your strengths and stick with activities that will increase your self-esteem.
-Once you start doing something you enjoy, and see that you're capable of doing it, you'll feel better about yourself.
-Remember, it's okay to fail and not see results right away, this is sometimes how your learn more quickly.
+Once you start doing something you enjoy, and see that you’re capable of doing it, you’ll feel better about yourself.
+It’s okay to fail.
+You may not see results right away.
+These small failures, lead to many things learned.

 Anything worth doing in life, takes time to master.